Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 - `matplotlib` and `phate` are needed by CRAN package phateR which is itself used by Bioconductor package phemd.

-- `virtualenv` is used by the single package builder.
-Despite python3 shipping with `venv`, `venv` is not sufficient.
-The SPB must use `virtualenv`.

 ### 1.6 Create personal administrator accounts